Questions about the package

 I’m happy to keep shooting for as long as you want me to, but if you allow more than a few hours, I would recommend that we stop somewhere during this time for a beer/coffee.
 This can result in some lovely casual photos and give everyone’s cheek muscles a chance to relax.
 The bride and groom might be keen to keep taking photos for hours, but the bridal party usually needs a rest!

 Security, payment and technical questions

-In our initial meeting, you’ll receive a copy of the contract, and a link to my booking page.
+In our initial meeting, you’ll receive a copy of the Agreement, and a link to my booking page.
 When you decide that you’d like me to be your photographer, you can head there and fill in your details.
-You will then receive an invoice for a deposit, which can be paid via direct deposit.
+You will then receive an invoice for a booking part payment, which can be paid via direct deposit.

 You will receive a second invoice for the remaining amount at least two months before the wedding.
 Payment of this invoice is due two weeks prior to the wedding

 I shoot with Canon Digital SLR’s (5dmk2’s to be precise) and use a range of professional series lenses

 - 24-70mm 2.8L

 - 16-35mm 2.8L

 I love my Elinchrom Quadra Ranger flashes, and use them along with Canon Speedlites.
 After the event, I carry out extensive backups of all images and the edits I do to them.
 Most of the processing is done in Adobe Lightroom, using professional grade calibrated monitors to ensure accurate colour reproduction.

 Yes, I’ve photographed weddings in many parts of Australia, and a number of international destinations as well.
 I’m always keen on getting out and about.